jeffbass/imagehub/README.rst

 An Excellent Alternative Design for an imagehub & librarian combination
 =======================================================================
-An ``imagenode`` & ``imagehub`` user and code contributor @sbkirby has designed and built a completely different approach to building an imagehub and librarian combination using a broad mix of tools in addition to Python including Node-Red, MQTT, MariaDB and OpenCV in Docker containers.
+An ``imagenode`` & ``imagehub`` user and code contributor @sbkirby has designed a completely different approach to building an imagehub and librarian combination using a broad mix of tools in addition to Python including Node-Red, MQTT, MariaDB and OpenCV in Docker containers.
 He has posted it in this `Github repository <https://github.com/sbkirby/imagehub-librarian>`_.